GabeScott/standard-works-vault/General Conference/2006 April - Repentance, a Blessing of Membership.md

 # Repentance, a Blessing of Membership

-*By Richard G. Hinckley - Of the Seventy*
+By Elder Richard G. Hinckley - *Of the Seventy*

 *Given in the April session of the 2006 General Conference*

+>*Repentance … is not a harsh principle. … It is kind and merciful.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/repentance-a-blessing-of-membership?lang=eng)